Raja Rani (2013 film): Soundtrack

-Release
+Marketing and release

 A first official film teaser showing the lead pair quarrelling through their projections in a mirror, was released on 11 May 2013 by Fox Star Studios.
 The teaser went instantly viral garnering a large number of views.
-The film was a blockbuster.

-The official trailer was released along with the music album in a very innovative manner on 23 August 2013.
-The trailer was released on YouTube earlier in the day and was simultaneously telecast across 12 television channels at 7 PM.
-The trailer received positive response.
+The official trailer was released along with the music album on 23 August 2013.
+The film was released on 27 September 2013.
+It was distributed by Fox Star Studios, the third of a three-film deal with Murugadoss.

+Reception

-Critical reception
+Critical response

-Raja Rani received positive reviews from critics.
-Rediff rated it 3/5 and stated, "Debutant director Atlee's Raja Rani is a simple refreshing tale about how to cope with life, when we lose someone we love.
+S Saraswathi of Rediff.com rated the film 3/5 and stated, "Debutant director Atlee's Raja Rani is a simple refreshing tale about how to cope with life, when we lose someone we love.
 The film has a lot going for it and definitely succeeds in entertaining the audience."
-A critic from The Times of India gave 3 stars out of 5 and wrote "The film does leave you exhausted by the time it ends.
+M Suganth from The Times of India gave 3 stars out of 5 and wrote "The film does leave you exhausted by the time it ends.
 Still, it remains always watchable, mainly because the director, like his mentor Shankar, embraces his old school storytelling methods with conviction".
 Sudhish Kamath of The Hindu cited "Atlee's promising debut Raja Rani merits a watch in spite of its fundamentally flawed structure".

 In contrast, Gautaman Bhaskaran of Hindustan Times rated it 2 stars and said, "At a little over 150 minutes, Raja Rani is a bumpy ride with potholes of songs, with characters who are nothing better than caricatures and with a romance that hardly engages".
 Sify too gave an unfavourable review stating, "Debutant director Atlee's highly hyped Raja Rani starts off promisingly and keeps us engaged in the first half.
 But post-interval it loses steam, and turns out to be a cheesy, emotionally manipulative drama with a predictable long drawn out climax that goes on and on for 35 minutes".

 Box office

-The film was released in 350 screens in Tamil Nadu.
-It earned approximately ₹ 32 million on its first day, which was said to be Arya's best ever opening, and had collected an opening weekend collection of ₹ 122 million in Tamil Nadu, Kerala and Karnataka.
-The total collections from overseas market after the opening weekend were estimated at ₹ 50 million.
-Raja Rani eventually emerged a huge success after earning over ₹500 million from the South Indian box office within four weeks.
-The film thus emerged as the third blockbuster in Arya's career after Arinthum Ariyamalum and Boss Engira Bhaskaran as well as the fifth most successful film of the year.
+Raja Rani earned approximately ₹4 crore worldwide on its first day, with ₹3.50 crore from Tamil Nadu alone.
+It was number one at the Chennai box office during its opening weekend.
+The film eventually emerged a huge success after earning over ₹50 crore worldwide as of mid-November.